The journey to Royalty has begun. Follow on the road to Royalty, then join us for Africa Fest 2026.

 On February 26, 2026, The Diasporadical Initiative gathered a visionary panel of African cultural practitioners and storytellers to explore the vital work of preserving heritage in the Diaspora

-Eight-year-old students from St. Catherine’s Primary and Bayley’s Primary in St. Philip have been selected to participate in Ancestral Intelligence: Sustainable Models—a 12-week, project-based learning initiative conceptualized and coordinated by The Diasporadical Initiative.
+Eight-year-old students from St. Catherine’s Primary and Bayley’s Primary in St. Philip participated in Ancestral Intelligence: Sustainable Models—a 12-week, project-based learning initiative conceptualized and coordinated by The Diasporadical Initiative.

 Curation of Cultural experiences, on behalf of the National Library Service, to highlight Africa and its rich culture, heritage, and contributions to children aged 7 to 11.